One-Block-Org/.github/README.md

-# ONE BLOCK LTD
+# ONE BLOCK

 ![ONE BLOCK Banner](https://github.com/One-Block-Org/.github/blob/main/one_block_logo_option_4_abstract_hexagon_block_1775523089579.png)

 ## Foundational Engineering.
 Education Technology.
 Product Design.

-ONE BLOCK LTD is a premier software engineering and product design firm dedicated to building the foundational blocks of the digital era.
+ONE BLOCK is a premier software engineering and product design firm dedicated to building the foundational blocks of the digital era.
 We specialise in robust systems design, emerging technologies (AI & Blockchain), and high-fidelity digital solutions.

 ### 🧱 Our Core Pillars
 - **Software Engineering**: Robust digital infrastructure and scalable systems integration.